memerememe/RickrollDetector/README.md

 For usage refer to the USAGE section

 ## Options
+### find_identity.py -mc "link":
+Searches for a certain music tag in the description

 ### find_identity.py -c "link":
 Searches for a certain SME tag in the video to check if it's a rickroll or not